kencinder/igirst/README.md

 My collection is entirely in 7zip form and IGIR does not support creating archives in 7z format at the time of this writing.

-I plan to add support for extracting/adding zip archives when time permits, and a poissibly a way to unpack and scan/repack to 7z.
+I plan to add support for extracting/adding zip archives when time permits, and a possibly a way to unpack and scan/repack to 7z.

 The `IGIR` binary location can be set in `variables/includes/files.env` and defaults to `./igir` but should work from anywhere.